jeisteve999/Brazilian-E-Commerce-Public-Dataset/README.md

 - **Health & Beauty** is the top-selling product category
 - High skewness and kurtosis in sales and deliveries suggest outliers and regional differences
 - Delivery time strongly impacts customer satisfaction and review scores

 ---

-## ✅ Recommendations

-- Promote bundled offers and installments to increase average ticket
-- Improve logistics in states with frequent delays
-- Create personalized marketing by region and season
-- Expand seller base in underperforming states
-- Launch surveys and referral programs for loyalty

----